Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 ## 4. Manage the LED on your service

 To control the LED, we now need to configure the LED’s GPIO pin.
-On a MCU to set a value on a GPIO pin, it must be configurate as output. this way we can switch on or off a LED.
+To set a value to a GPIO pin on a MCU, you must configurate it as an output; this way we can switch a LED on or off.

-Add your PIN configuration next the service initialization in the same file:
+Add your PIN configuration next to the service initialization in the same file:

 <Tabs>
 <TabItem value="Arduino" label="Arduino">